sueka/sueka.me/README.md

 ### Deployment

 [sueka.me](https://sueka.me) has been auto-deployed with Travis CI.
-When the `master` branch is committed to, Travis builds a document root directory from the branch, checks .html files, and deploys the generated directory to my ConoHa.
+When the `master` branch is committed to, Travis builds a document root directory from the branch, checks .html files in the directory, and deploys it to my ConoHa.

 It is necessary to execute `usermod --shell /bin/bash http` in advance for logging in as `http`.